PaddleCV-SIG/MedicalSeg/README.md

 # MedicalSeg
 Welcome to MedicalSeg!
-MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that support GPU acceleration from data preprocess to deply.
-We aims to build our toolkit to support various datasets including lung, brain, and spine.
+MedicalSeg is an easy-to-use 3D medical image segmentation toolkit that supports GPU acceleration from data preprocess to deply.
+We aim to build our toolkit to support various datasets including lung, brain, and spine.
 (Currently contains lung-related dataset only.)

 ## 0. Model performance